 Once your baseline filters are stable, create separate profiles for different contexts instead of constantly editing one list.
 Experienced users typically maintain:

-- Work profile: aggressive distraction filtering, strict schedule, low tolerance for trend terms
+- Work profile: aggressive distraction filtering, strict schedule, low tolerance for trend terms.

 This profile approach reduces maintenance overhead and makes switching use cases much faster.